 Each I/O has two clamp diodes.
-One diode has its positive (P) side connected to the pad and its negative (N) side connected to $V{CCI}$ .
-The second diode has its P side connected to GND, and its N side connected to the pad.
-During operation, these diodes are normally biased in the Off state, except when transient voltage is significantly above $V{CCI}$ or below GND levels.
+One diode has its positive (P) side connected to the pad and its negative (N) side connected to V{CCI} .
+The second diode has its P side connected to GND and its N side connected to the pad.
+During operation, these diodes are normally biased in the Off state, except when transient voltage is significantly above V{CCI} or below GND levels.

 By selecting the appropriate I/O configuration, the diode is turned on or off.
-Refer to Table 2-62 for more information about the I/O standards and the clamp diode.
+Refer to Table 2-64 on page 2-111 and Table 2-65 on page 2-111 for more information about I/O standards and the clamp diode.